Skip to main content

 Senior legal help

-Legal Services of North Dakota says it helps low-income and elderly North Dakotans with civil legal matters.
-The age 60 and older application number listed by LSND is 1-866-621-9886.
-For urgent court papers, eviction notices, benefit deadlines, or debt papers, call as soon as you receive the notice.
+Legal Services of North Dakota helps low-income and elderly North Dakotans with civil legal matters.
+The age 60 and older application number is 1-866-621-9886.
+For court papers, eviction notices, benefit deadlines, debt papers, or abuse concerns, call quickly.

 The best path depends on the need.
-Do these steps in order.
+These steps can reduce repeat calls.

 1. Write down the main problem.
 Use one sentence, such as “My mother needs help bathing and meals,” or “My heat bill is past due.”